e-muh/Case-Study-Final-Project/README.md

 User : not mapped to any other entity. isolated.
 Student : @OneToMany mapped to the course entity Course : mapping not specified.
+Expected to be @ManyToOne

 Apart from these, no other specific installation requirement is needed as of now.
 However, ensure your database name is "easylearn".
 Any other custom name for the database will require the database name to be changed on all configuration settings for the project.